Linear regression and its inference on noisy network-linked data: Generic inference theory of model parameters

 Therefore, by Weyl's inequality,

-Since the estimates depend crucially on the singular value decomposition of $Z^TWW^T$ and $Z^T\hat{W}\hat{W}^T$, \eqref{eq: RUU}, \eqref{eq: RUU decomposition} and \eqref{eq:singular value bound} play a central role in proving the results of this section.
+Since the estimates depend crucially on the singular value decomposition of $Z^TWW^T$ and $Z^T\hat{W}\hat{W}^T$, \eqref{eq: RUU}, \eqref{eq: RUU decomposition} and \eqref{eq:singular value bound} play a central role in establishing the theoretical results.
 We now introduce our assumption on the error level that ensures the validity of the inference.
 It can be seen as a way to characterize the level of perturbation our framework could tolerate.
-This assumption will be studied in more detail later (see Section~\ref{sec:theory}).
-As we show there, the condition is wild in many commonly studied network settings.
+This validity and theoretical insights about this assumption will be studied in more detail later (see Section~\ref{sec:theory}).
+As we show there, the condition is mild in many commonly studied network settings.

-\begin{ass}[Small projection perturbation] Let $Z\in \bR^{n\times p}$ be the matrix whose columns form a basis of the covariate subspace $\text{col}(X)$ and $W\in\bR^{n\times K}$ be the matrix whose columns are eigenvectors of $P$ that spans the network subspace $S_K(P)$.
+\begin{ass}[Small projection perturbation] Let $Z$ and $W$ be the matrices formed by the bases of $\text{col}(X)$ and $S_K(P)$, respectively.
 Let $Z^TW=U\Sigma V^T$ be the singular value decomposition with singular values specified in \eqref{eq:subspace angles}.
-Assume $\hat{P}$ is a \emph{small perturbation of $P$ with respect to $X$} such that
+Assume $\hat{P}$ is a small projection perturbation of $P$ with respect to $X$, by which we mean

 \end{ass}